Chris Chelios: Early years

-Chelios was born in Chicago, Illinois on January 25, 1962, and raised by his parents, Gus and Susan Chelios.
-They lived in Evergreen Park, Illinois.
-He attended Mount Carmel High School in Chicago until his family moved to Poway, California, where he attended Mira Mesa High School.
+Chelios was born in Chicago on January 25, 1962, to Gus and Susan Chelios.
+They lived in Evergreen Park, Illinois, just south of Chicago.
+Chris attended Mount Carmel High School not far from the shore of Lake Michigan until his family moved to Poway, California.
+Then he went to Mira Mesa High School in the north part of San Diego.

 Unable to play high school hockey in Southern California, Chelios was not recruited by any U.S. colleges.
 His only scholarship offer came from San Diego-based United States International University, the only NCAA Division I hockey team west of the Rockies.
-However, when Chelios arrived on campus as a freshman in 1979, he soon realized he was in the wrong environment, facing bigger players with considerably more junior hockey experience.
-He was eventually cut from the team and considered quitting hockey.
-Instead, Chelios tried his luck in Canada, where he was twice cut by Junior B teams and hit a low point when he had to borrow money from strangers to get home to California one year.
-He said, "I wasn't any bigger or any better than the other guys, so they weren't going to take a kid from the States when they could have a local guy."
+When Chelios arrived on campus as a freshman in 1979, however, he soon realized he was in the wrong environment, facing bigger players with considerably more junior hockey experience.
+He was eventually cut from the team.
+Chelios tried his luck in Canada, where he was twice cut by Junior B teams.

-Chelios returned home and grew three inches while adding 40 pounds of muscle.
-He was then drafted by the Montreal Canadiens in the 1981 NHL Entry Draft.
-Prior to that, he played for the Moose Jaw Canucks of the Saskatchewan Junior Hockey League, where he tallied 87 points and 175 penalty minutes in just 54 games in his final season.
-Chelios then enjoyed two strong years playing for the Wisconsin Badgers at the University of Wisconsin–Madison after being drafted.
-As one of the top collegiate players in the country, he was selected for the United States team at the 1982 World Junior Ice Hockey Championship.
+Chelios was drafted by the Montreal Canadiens in the 1981 NHL Entry Draft.
+Prior to that, he played for the Moose Jaw Canucks of the Saskatchewan Junior Hockey League, where he tallied 87 points and 175 penalty minutes in 54 games in his final season.
+Chelios then played for the Wisconsin Badgers at the University of Wisconsin–Madison after being drafted.
+He was selected for the United States team at the 1982 World Junior Ice Hockey Championship.
 In 1983, he was part of the Badgers' NCAA Men's Ice Hockey Championship team and was named to the all-tournament team and the second WCHA all-star team.
 Chelios was a member of the U.S. team for the 1984 Winter Olympics in Sarajevo, Yugoslavia.
-After that, he made his debut for the Canadiens, playing 12 games in the regular season and 15 in the playoffs.
+Next he debuted for the Canadiens, playing 12 games in the regular season and 15 in the playoffs.
 That summer he joined the U.S. team at the 1984 Canada Cup.